EPS-Works/sbc-docs/source/sdk/examples/index.md

 `main.py`: Executed after boot.py.
 This is where your application logic goes.

 The SDK is fully available in both files and can be used right away.

+## Real-world examples

+[Asynchronous GNSS Message Handler](async_gnss_stream.md) - Set up a handler to process NMEA GGA messages from a GNSS module.

+[Asynchronous RTK Correction Bridge Using NTRIP and GNSS](ntrip_forward.md) - Set up an RTK correction bridge using a remote NTRIP caster to enhance GNSS positioning.